314lipczuk/ODE_project_report/main.typ

 The general scheme involved minimizing residual sum of squares for the data given in an experiment across all the groups in a given experiment.

-Codebase is structured mainly around a `Model` class that implements model definition, parameter estimation and simulating a trajectory given a stimulation pattern, parameters, and the initial condition.
+Codebase was structured around a `Model` class that implements model definition, parameter estimation and simulating a trajectory given a stimulation pattern, parameters, and the initial condition.
-Each experiment has its own light-stimulation function and a function to read, filter, and normalize data.
+Each experiment has its own light-stimulation function and a function to read, filter, and normalize data. \
+Thus, to incorporate a new experiment into the model, one has to only implement `light_fn` and some kind of function that will parse and return correctly shaped pd.dataframe object as experimental data.
+Convention here was to have 3 columns: `time`, `group`, and `y`.
+Additional columns can be incorporated, however `group` values must be unique across experiments.\
+Functionality to provide alternative models was also implemented: all models need to supply a `model_definition` function that provides symbolic differential equations, and a list of parameters, constants and state variables.

+During development, simulation tool was used to 'hand-pick' a solid starting points for parameter initial values, however during model validation, all training runs started with the same parameter set randomly sampled from a uniform distribution $UU_[ 0 , 2 ]$.

 = Results